ammar-tanwar/bloglearnbay/posts/ai-lawyers-is-legal-system-approaching-a-new-era.md

 ---
 title: AI Lawyers | Is Legal System Approaching a New Era?
-stitle: "AI Lawyers | Is Legal System Approaching a New Era?"
+stitle: "AI Lawyers: Is the Legal System Approaching a New Era?"
 publish: "Published on"
 published_time: "2023-03-06T13:25:31+05:30"
 modified_time: "2023-03-06T13:25:31+05:30"
-desc: "AI has a diversified field in many types of tech and no tech sectors; here, AI lawyers are the next big thing in the legal business and soon getting ready for courtroom assistance.
+desc: "AI lawyers are the next big thing in the legal business.
 Here in this blog, you will be briefed with different implications and uses cases of robot lawyers."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/alis-1.png"
 headerAlt: "A banner image titled, 'AI Lawyers: Is Legal system approaching a New Era' shows a robotic hand holding a  balance (or scale) of justice."